Lewes railway station: Services

 Until 2018, the station was served by hourly services through to Ashford International.
-These services were discontinued as part of the May 2018 timetable changes due to long journey times and insufficient rolling stock (the line to Ashford is served by 2-car DMUs) which caused overcrowding particularly on the section between Brighton and Eastbourne.
+These services were discontinued as part of the May 2018 timetable changes due to long journey times and insufficient rolling stock (the line to Ashford was at the time served by 2-car DMUs) which caused overcrowding particularly on the section between Brighton and Eastbourne.
 Since then, services to and from Ashford have only run as far as Eastbourne.